azuline/repertoire/README.md

 Since GQL API can create release, need to have functions to scan its tracks for cover art and/or upload art.

-TODO:

-- Have artists thing use a query string parameter and figure out a scrollIntoView thing.
-- Then do a clean up because this is a bit complicated.
+Do a clean up because this whole artists thing is a bit complicated.